epfl-ada/ada-2023-project-onsecalme123/README.md

 - **Digital Revolution**
 - **Genetic Engineering**

-The events marked in bold are the ones whose dictionaries that were used for keyword analysis were deemed accurate enough to be taken into account for the final analysis to find the most impactful event of the last century.
+The events marked in bold are the ones whose dictionaries used for keyword analysis were deemed accurate enough to be taken into account for the final analysis to find the most impactful event of the last century.

 ### Research Questions 🔍